 Why Novelty Slows Time Down

 Newness breaks the pattern.
-That’s why vacations feel longer than regular weeks, even if they’re shorter.
+Thatโs why vacations feel longer than regular weeks, even if theyโre shorter.
 Your brain is on high alert, storing new smells, sounds, tastes, and surprises.
 That makes each moment feel rich and full.
+Itโs a bit like how you notice every detail when looking at a world time zone map for the first time - Your mind zooms in on the unfamiliar.

 - Living by a rigid schedule with little variation